stephane/libmodbus/docs/index.md

 calculation as lower layer takes care of the same.

-Contrary to the TCP IPv4 only backend, the TCP PI backend offers hostname resolution but it consumes about 1Kb of additional memory.
+Contrary to the TCP IPv4 only backend, the TCP PI backend offers hostname resolution but it consumes about 1 kB of additional memory.

 Create a Modbus TCP PI context, you should use [modbus_new_tcp_pi](modbus_new_tcp_pi.md).